-A notice is a piece of writing, very short in length, it is a kind of short and simple piece of information addressed to general public or a specific group for drawing the attention of some specific personnel, institution or organization.
+A notice is a piece of writing, very short in length, it is a kind of short and simple piece of information addressed to the related group of people belonging to an institution or an organization.
 It is usually written in a formal style.
-It is commonly used by individuals and organizations for the purpose of announcement of events as meetings, special news or information, a holiday or celebrations like anniversaries, births, deaths, and occasions like inaugurations.
-It is also used to inform people about tours, fairs, exhibitions, and camps and it it may be used to issue public instructions, or to make appeals, etc. Most of the notices need to be pinned up on the notice boards present in the schools or offices of the organizations, whereas the notices by the Government departments and other big agencies use daily newspapers.
+It is commonly used by individuals and organizations for the purpose of announcement of events as meetings, special news or information, a holiday or celebrations like anniversaries, births, deaths, and occasions like inaugurations, it may be used to issue public instructions, or to make appeals, to inform about the selection or termination of the employees.
+Most of the notices need to be pinned up on the notice boards present in the schools or offices of the organizations, whereas the notices by the Government departments and other big agencies use daily newspapers.